-- Prior to each ride - Check the air filter (clean and re-oil as necessary). - Insure the smooth operation of the throttle cable (throttle soundly 'clacks' shut). - Check for frayed strands of the throttle cable inside the throttle housing and replace if necessary. - Check for adequate tire pressures and adjust if necessary. - Check all nuts and bolts for proper torque and re-torque if necessary. - Spray all moving parts with WD40 or other light oil. - Check drive chain for - Proper tension and adjust if necessary. - Adequate lubrication and lubricate if necessary. - Insure that the ignition stator and rotor are clean and dry. - Check the frame for cracks in the metal or cracks in the paint that might indicate that the metal has been stressed beyond it's safe limits.
-Replace or get properly rewelded as necessary. - Check the rims for signs of stress, like cracks around the rim, spokes and hub. - Equalize the pressure in the forks with atmosphere. - Every 2 hours of operation - Replace the transmission oil.

-- Check the CFD torque.

-- Every 10 hours of operation

-- Replace the fork oil.

-- Have the shock oil replaced by a Certified Cobra Mechanic.
+- Prior to each ride - Check the air filter (clean and re-oil as necessary). - o Insure the smooth operation of the throttle cable (throttle soundly 'clacks' shut). - Check for frayed strands of the throttle cable inside the throttle housing and replace if necessary. - Check for adequate tire pressures and adjust if necessary. - Check all nuts and bolts for proper torque and re-torque if necessary. - Spray all moving parts with WD40 or other light oil. - Check drive chain for - Proper tension and adjust if necessary. - Adequate lubrication and lubricate if necessary. - Insure that the ignition stator and rotor are clean and dry. - Check the frame for cracks in the metal or cracks in the paint that might indicate that the metal has been stressed beyond it's safe limits.
+Replace or get properly rewelded as necessary. - Check the rims for signs of stress; like cracks around the rim, spokes, and hub. - Equalize the pressure in the forks with atmosphere.
+Release any pressure built up inside the fork by loosening the bleed screw on the fork cap.
+Retightening after pressure is released. - Every 2 hours of operation - Replace the transmission oil. - Check the CFD torque. - Every 10 hours of operation - Replace the fork oil. - Have the shock oil replaced by a Certified Cobra Mechanic.